14 best new feel-good books for uplifting reading in 2023

 The Bodyguard by Katherine Center

-Read The Bodyguard for… nineties rom-com vibes about a badass bodyguard who looks more like a kindergarten teacher than somebody who could kill you in a heartbeat.
+Read The Bodyguard for… nineties rom-com vibes in a story about a badass bodyguard who looks more like a kindergarten teacher.

 Hannah Brooks, Executive Protection Agent, agrees to pretend to be Jack’s girlfriend while protecting him, despite her better judgement.
 But the more time she spends with Jack, the more real it all starts to seem.
 And that’s a problem.